 Frequently Asked Questions

-What about players who age into eligibility mid-season?
+What happens with players who age into eligibility mid-season?

-Decide up front and put it in your rules.
-Either they can join when they hit the cutoff, or they wait until next season.
-Both work—just be consistent so it's not a judgment call every time.
+Decide up front and put it in the league rules.
+Either they can join at the moment they hit the cutoff, or they wait until next season.
+Either works — consistency matters more than which choice is picked.

-How do we handle players who are too good for the division?
+How do you handle a player who is too skilled for the masters division?

 Sources & References